J3es2e2/Hello-World/README.md

 P.S.
-I first coded on an Atari 800 circa 1982, BASIC fastenating!
+I first coded on an Atari 800 circa 1982, BASIC---GOTO 10 Print "fascinating!"
-Actually I had attempted to sit in on a FORTRAN lab in 1980 at U of KY I was quickly lost and retreated for a more opportune time
+Actually I had attempted to sit in on a FORTRAN lab (punch cards and all) in 1980 at U of KY I was quickly lost and retreated for a more opportune time

 I saw how  a computer could help with doing estimates at our family sign business